The Seinfeld Method: Why You Should Write Marketing Emails Like Jerry

 The key is modeling the broad concepts without getting stuck on the specifics.

-Here at Leans Labs, we've recently been taking a closer look at email marketing, examining what works and what could be improved upon.
 According to DMA, email has the highest conversion rate (66 percent) when compared to social media, direct mail, and other marketing methods.

 As such, we recently came across Russell Brunson on the McMethod Marketing Podcast (episode #74).
 Russell, a self-professed "marketing nerd," has maintained an online business for more than a decade.